-Tornadoes Should the National Weather Service issue a tornado warning everyone will be advised of the situation via TCATA two way radio system and the alarm will sound for a tornado warning and it is a high pitch single tone.
-A tornado warning indicates that a tornado has been spotted in the area visually and /or on radar.
-Remain calm and move those in your area to a place of safety.
-Seek shelter away from exterior doors and windows.
-Go to the innermost area of the building accessible.
-If caught outdoors, lie flat in the nearest ditch, ravine, or depression.
+- 1. Weather alerts and radars are monitored continuously.
+Should the National Weather Service issue a tornado warning everyone will be advised of the situation. - 2.
+A (Tornado Warning) will be announced thru the TCAT Athens School Cast System.
+A tornado warning indicates that a tornado has been spotted in the area visually and /or on radar. - 3.
+Remain calm and move those in your area to a designated safe area (see evacuation map).
+Make sure everyone is accounted for. - a.
+Seek shelter away from exterior doors and windows. - b.
+Go to the innermost area of the building accessible. - c.
+If caught outdoors, lie flat in the nearest ditch, ravine, or depression. - d.
+Direct those in the area to move away from outside doors and windows. - 4.
 Close outside doors and windows.
-Keep doors unlocked.
-Crouch to your knees with your back against the wall, preferably at the base of an interior hallway wall, and overt your head with your hands/arms.
-Advise others in the area to do the same.
-Report any injury or structural damage to administration once the danger has passed.
+Keep doors unlocked. - 5.
+Crouch to your knees with your back against the wall, preferably at the base of an interior hallway wall, and cover your head with your hands/arms.
+Advise others in the area to do the same. - 6.
+Report any injury or structural damage to administration (once the danger has passed.) - 7.
+Instructors need to have their cell phones with them and when the warning has been lifted and danger has passed an ALL CLEAR announcement will be made.